ToF-/Domain/README.md

 # Scratching the surface of Monad Transformers

+Haskell makes it possible to write statically typed, purely functional programs:
+- any incoherence in the type of our expressions and sequences can be spotted at compile time
+- we can rule out the use of partial functions, wrapping their results in new data types

+When a program as to process IO (and all interesting programs have to), static types and purity might seem to get in a way for a beginner.
+We use the `IO` Monad to get `IO` values, and the `Either` Monad to deal with failures, but combining the two makes our program cumbersome.
+Monad Transformers help us simplify our program, mainly by hiding the boilerplate aspect of this combination.

 In this blog post I present a way to chain monadic actions and controls with the `ExceptT` Monad Transformer in Haskell through a small example, in 4 steps:
 - writing a naïve implementation, which halts on IO exception
 - improving its robustness with conditionals and pattern matching